rjiang03/H-SCL/README.md

 For reproduce the loss shown in Figure 7, please use command

-python loss_cal.py
+python main_loss.py

-Four different loss will be saved as npy file.
+Value of four different loss will be saved as npy file.